-But that does not mean you can not promote events you are active in.
+But that does not mean you can not promote upcoming events.

-You can also change the URL in your bio to a new painting you are promoting on your website.
+You can also change the URL in your bio to a new painting you are promoting.

-This might seem like an inconvenience, but if you land a sale, it will be well worth the couple of minutes it took for you to change the URL.
+Changing the link in your bio might seem like an inconvenience, but if you land a sale, it will be well worth the couple of minutes it took to change the URL.

 Testimonials can help significantly with the conversion rate of visitors to your business website to customers.
 This is because they add legitimacy to your website and make people more willing to buy from you.
 (Source: DigitalDonut)